rossta/rossta.github.com/source/blog/2015-12-29-using-rspec-metadata.md

 ### Changing Application Settings

-Rails provides a number of settings that can be easily configured based on the environment, so we don't do undesired work in development or test environments, such as sending emails.
+Rails provides a number of settings that can be easily configured based on the environment, so we avoid undesired work in development or test environments, such as sending emails.
 For any mature Rails application, we'll likely have our own custom settings layered on top of the Rails defaults.

-There are many cases where we'll still want to test the "production" settings in our test environments.
+There are many cases where we'll still want to test the production settings in our test environments.
 For example, by default, controller caching is disabled in tests:

 ```ruby